 2. Japanese boxwood

 This evergreen will provide a nice, dark green backdrop for your garden and can be used to build hedges or even a small fence.
 For container gardening, using a long rectangular planter for a privacy barrier effect will really work to separate your zen garden from the rest of the landscape.

 If you have a pond with living elements or water feature within your Zen garden, the Japanese sedge is the perfect choice for your backyard Zen garden.

 Black bamboo is a top candidate for your Zen garden as the black sleek stems of the plant provide contrast to the lighter elements of your Zen garden such as the white gravel.
-Walls of black bamboo look great as a backdrop to your corner Zen garden, especially in our Sapporo square planter.
+Walls of black bamboo look great as a backdrop to your corner Zen garden, especially in our Darwin Tall Corner Planter.

 This succulent plant is perfect for creating colour, texture and beauty to your Zen garden designs.
 Place them in little planters to provide pops of life on coffee tables or balcony walls.